bittnkr/uniq/README.md

 Note that **producers** always pushed the same amount of items (2.5M), but **consumers** get different quantities, ranging from 1.3 to 3.8M.
 This is the expected behaviour.

-Follow our expected `Total:0` proofing that all the produced was consumed.
+Follow our expected `Total:0`, proofing that all the produced was consumed.

 Then the time took by the operation: **581 ms**.
-A throughput of 17.2 M/s.
+A throughput of **17.2 M flow/s**.
 (Enough for an old Dell M6300 Core duo).

 I made a series of benchmarks, varying the buffer size and the number of threads.
 Follow the results.